MyFitnessPal or Lose It!: which calorie counter to choose in 2026?

 Strengths

 More modern and colorful interface than MFP.
-'Snap It' feature for photographing meals.
+'Snap It' feature to photograph meals.
 Well-structured weight loss goals.
 Integration with Apple and Google health apps.

 Weaknesses

-Macro tracking reserved for premium.
+Macro tracking reserved for Premium.
 Smaller database than MFP.
-Very US-market oriented.
-No localized versions for many international markets.
+Very oriented toward the US market.
+No European ingredient base.

 What if neither was enough?

 MFP and Lose It! are two sides of the same coin: calorie counters.
 They measure what you've already eaten.
 FoodCraft does the opposite: it adapts what you're going to eat to your goals.
-AI adjusts every recipe, generates meal plans, and transforms nutrition into concrete action.
+The AI adjusts every recipe, generates meal plans, and turns nutrition into concrete action.

 Your favorite recipes, adjusted to your macros.
 Neither MFP nor Lose It! offer this feature.

-Both apps are very American.
-FoodCraft is available in 14 languages with recipes adapted to all cuisines.
+Both apps are very US-centric.
+FoodCraft is available in 14 languages with recipes adapted to all types of cuisine.

-Lose It! blocks macros behind a paywall.
+Lose It! locks macros behind a paywall.
 MFP includes them but with ads.
-FoodCraft offers free macro tracking without ads.
+FoodCraft offers free macro tracking with zero ads.

 Verdict